Home RecipesMain DishPasta and Green Peas: A Simple and Excellent Recipe

 The easiest way to cut prosciutto into strips is to roll up a thin piece.
 Then cut it into 1/2 to 1-inch slices.
 If there is a lot of visible fat on the edges, trim it off after rolling it up by cutting off the edges.

 I have had the best results using frozen green peas for this recipe, but you can also use fresh peas.
-I don’t recommend canned green peas for this dish because they usually lack the sweet taste of fresh and frozen peas.
+I don’t recommend canned green peas for this dish because they often lack the sweet flavor of fresh or frozen peas.

 Use a Non-Stick Pan